andreicristianpetcu/selenium/.github/ISSUE_TEMPLATE.md

 Browser:
 <!-- Internet Explorer?
 Firefox?

-FIREFOX 48+ IS ONLY COMPATIBLE WITH GECKODRIVER.
-Any issue logged here for 48+ will be closed as a duplicate of #2559
+CURRENTLY SELENIUM AND FIREFOX 48+ ONLY WORK WITH GECKODRIVER.
+Any issue logged here for 48+ will be closed as a duplicate of #2559 If you wish to add back support for WebDriver [please contribute](https://github.com/SeleniumHQ/selenium/issues/2942#issuecomment-259717567) but just keep in mind that WebDriver will not be supported in the future.

 If the issue is with Google Chrome consider logging an issue with chromedriver instead: https://sites.google.com/a/chromium.org/chromedriver/help